WendelTarlley/WendelTarlley/README.md

 - 👋 Hi, I’m @WendelTarlley
-- 👀 I'm interested in improving my knowledge of java and backend technologies in general as well as learning mobile development
+- 👀 I'm interested in improving my knowledge of java and backend technologies in general
 - 🌱 I'm currently studying java with spring for the backend, javascript with angular for the frontend and Kotlin for mobile development

 - 📫 how to reach me: